mahiapp/acme-invoice-take-home/README.md

 4. **Payment** - normal `mock_payment()` function if approved (not an agent)

 LangGraph runs the three agents in order.
 Inventory and processed invoices are stored in `data/inventory.db`.

+## Business impact

+Acme is losing about $2M/year on manual invoice work, with ~30% error rates and ~5 day turnaround.

+This prototype targets that by:
+- Extracting invoice data automatically instead of retyping from messy PDFs/emails
+- Catching stock problems, unknown items, bad math, and fraud signals before money goes out
+- Giving a clear approve/reject record instead of long email chains
+- Flagging duplicates and revisions so AP does not pay the same invoice twice

+If rolled out fully, the aim is fewer bad payments, faster AP cycles, and less VP time on routine invoices.

 ## Design decisions